Alejogb1/exchange-app/README.md

-# Casa de Cambio
+# Exchange house

-Este es un proyecto de argentinaprograma.com
+This is a project from argentinaprograma.com

-## Tópicos cubiertos
+## Topics covered

-* Módulos de javascript
+* Javascript modules
-* Interceptar requests de HTTP con cypress
+* Intercept HTTP requests with cypress
-* Jest para escribir pruebas unitarias (incluyendo code coverage)
+* Jest for writing unit tests (including code coverage)
-* Babel para transpilar código
+* Babel to transpile code
-* eslint para configurar nuestro editor de texto
+* eslint to configure our text editor
-* npm-run-all para correr tareas en paralelo
+* npm-run-all to run tasks in parallel